isaacvock/PipelineDocs/docs/index.md

 1. The architecture section, which will go into great detail about how each and every step of the pipeline works.

-Everyone else should head to the general pipeline deployment instructions [page](deploy.md), or the Yale HPC-specific one if [relevant](simon.md), and then to the tips and tricks [page](pragmatism.md)!
+Everyone else should head to the general pipeline deployment instructions [page](deploy.md), or the Yale/slurm HPC-specific one if [relevant](simon.md), and then to the tips and tricks [page](pragmatism.md)!